leolanese/leolanese/README.md

 ✅ 🌟**Culture Building**: `Nurturing a healthy team culture is a priority`, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.

 ✅ 🌟**Continuous Improvement**: I focus on the long-term growth and development of team members and the organization.
 By encouraging a sense of ownership and responsibility among team members, I apply `Situational Leadership` to foster an environment where individuals feel empowered to take initiative and contribute effectively

-✅ 🌟**Technical & Personal Support**: Handling and mitigating technical & personal matters within the team, I promote ownership, influence, and effective communication with compassion: Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
-Compassionate leadership emerges from blending traditional leadership skills with a generous infusion of empathy, sympathy, and compassion.

 ✅ 🌟**Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, encoraging developers to share ideas and guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.